Tensors, Gaussians and the Alexander Polynomial: The Heisenberg algebra

 \section{The Heisenberg algebra}

 The objective of this section is to equip the reader with a range of tools to manage the occurrences of the Heisenberg algebra.
 Key among these tools are methods for normal ordering of operators and an approach to the contraction of a subset of normally ordered functions of operators.
-We hereby employ the theory of finite-dimensional path integrals.
+We hereby employ the theory Gaussian integrals.